This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Paleovalley Bone Broth Protein Powder – The cleanest collagen source for this recipe!
 It comes from 100% grass fed and grass finished beef bones, and doesn’t use harsh chemicals or solvents like many other collagen brands.

 - Besti Monk Fruit Allulose Blend – My favorite sweetener for soft cookies.
 Not only does it taste like sugar, it also locks in moisture and helps keep the cookies soft.
 If you like brown sugar flavor, swap in Besti Brown Sweetener instead.
-Other granulated sweeteners can also work — check my keto sweeteners guide for conversions.
+Other granulated sweeteners can also work — check my sweetener conversion calculator.

 - Sea Salt – Balances the sweet flavor in the keto protein cookies.